mllite/sklearn2sql-demo/README.md

 2. For deep learning models (neural network models), the [keras2sql](https://github.com/antoinecarme/keras2sql) project has been added to support models built using the Keras framework with TensorFlow, Theano, and CNTK.
 Some demo [python jupyter notebooks](https://github.com/antoinecarme/keras2sql/tree/master/doc) are available.

+3. PyTorch Deep Learning models are also supported through [pytorch2sql](https://github.com/antoinecarme/pytorch2sql).
+Some demo [python jupyter notebooks](https://github.com/antoinecarme/pytorch2sql/tree/master/doc) are available.
+4. A similar generation process has been added for C++ backends through [ml2cpp](https://github.com/antoinecarme/ml2cpp).
+     1. It generates a simple, readable C++ code that maps easily with the model structure.
+Facilitates debugging and integration.
+     2. The project uses the same low-level layers as sklearn2sql.
+     3. It supports all the models supported by the SQL backend.
+     4. It generates C++ code that can be executed on almost any hardware platform that has a serious C++ compiler (GCC welcome).
+     5. Some demo [python jupyter notebooks](https://github.com/antoinecarme/ml2cpp/tree/master/doc) are available.
+     6. The C++ code is even runnable on [very small platforms](https://github.com/antoinecarme/ml2cpp/issues/25) (STM32, ESP32, Kendryte etc).

-3. A Heroku-based [web service](https://github.com/antoinecarme/sklearn2sql_heroku) can be used to generate SQL code for a given model. scikit-learn, keras and caret models are supported.
+5. A Heroku-based [web service](https://github.com/antoinecarme/sklearn2sql_heroku) can be used to generate SQL code for a given model. scikit-learn, keras and caret models are supported.
+SQL and C++ backends supported.

-4. ... (wip) ...
+6. ... (wip) ...

 ## Supported Databases